agilestacks/stack-apps/apps/python-flask/README.md

 $ code -n .
 ```

-You might notice that our VSCode has been already properly configured.
-To use our Kubernetes cluster.
+Notice that your VSCode environment was automatically configured to use the Kubernetes cluster.

-# Deploy my app!
+## Setup Kubernetes deployments